Go back

 By: Hannah Fraser, News Writer

-SFU’s recent ongoing layoffs have impacted “nearly 100 employees, including instructors, administrative support staff, and custodial workers across all three campuses,” according to Simon Fraser Student Society (SFSS).
+SFU’s recent ongoing layoffs have impacted “nearly 100 employees, including instructors, administrative support staff, and custodial workers across all three campuses,” according to the Simon Fraser Student Society (SFSS).
 Following the layoffs, the Woodward’s Cultural Programs were cut after 15 years of running.
 The program’s website was taken down on June 19.

-Since 2010, the programs had been “involved with over 200 events each year, focusing on contemporary arts, dance, theatre, cinema, and music.”
+Since 2010, the programs have been “involved with over 200 events each year, focusing on contemporary arts, dance, theatre, cinema, and music.”
 They were once described as “a catalyst for the creation of new work,” where the Woodwards team would commission and facilitate the creation of local workshops, conversations, presentations, screenings, concerts, shows, and more.
 The program also worked to connect SFU students from the School of Contemporary Arts to local creatives and artists.

-“The opening of the venues and facilities at the SFU downtown campus, specifically the Fei and Milton Wong Experimental Theatre and The Djavad Mowafaghian Cinema and World Art Centre offered such great engagement opportunities,” said Jim Smith, in an interview with The Peak.
+“The opening of the venues and facilities at the SFU downtown campus, specifically the Fei and Milton Wong Experimental Theatre and The Djavad Mowafaghian Cinema and World Art Centre, offered such great engagement opportunities,” said Jim Smith, in an interview with The Peak.
 Smith is a co-founder and artistic and executive director for DanceHouse, who used the Woodward’s locations to co-present shows.

 “The university had positioned these venues to bring the School of Contemporary Arts down off Burnaby Mountain to allow for the integration of the program into the local professional arts scene, literally and figuratively,” continued Smith.
 He noted these venues added important venue capacity in Vancouver, especially as the city’s venue space has been steadily shrinking